Test Drive #7: Sunscreen Sticks

 One downside

 They can be expensive.
 I was surprised to see a jump in prices this year.
-My latest stick, purchased from Shoppers Drug Mart in Toronto (Life Brand Sunscreen Stick for Kids—this one goes on clear, not white), cost $18.99, and other brands were even more expensive.
+My latest stick, came in a package of two and was purchased from Shoppers Drug Mart in Toronto for $18.99.
+Other brands were even more expensive.
 Sunscreen sticks often cost more than traditional lotions when you compare the amount of product you get.
 However, I find they last a surprisingly long time because there is very little waste.
 The product goes directly onto your face and stays in place.
 (Note: I see that prices online and at other stores seem to be less expensive, so shop around.)